viventriglia/secret-santa/README.md

 This will sequentially send emails to everyone and record them into the file specified by the `secret_santa_record_file` setting in `config.py`.

-⚠️ *Don't look at the contents of this file, unless you want to know who everyone's secret Santa is!*
+⚠️ *Don't look at this file, unless you want to know who everyone's secret Santa is!*

 Enjoy, and have a Merry Christmas! 🎄